Schräge Musik: German developments

 Schönert was made CO of II./NJG 5, and an armourer serving with the Gruppe, Oberfeldwebel Mahle, developed a working arrangement with the unit's Messerschmitt Bf 110s, mounting a pair of MG FF/M 20 mm cannon in the rear compartment of the upper fuselage, firing through twin holes in the canopy's glazing.
 Schönert used such a modified Bf 110 to shoot down a bomber in May 1943.
 From June 1943, an official conversion kit was produced for the Junkers Ju 88 and Dornier Do 217N fighters.
 Between August 1943 and the end of the year, Schönert achieved 18 kills with the new gun installation.

-Before the introduction of Schräge Musik in 1943, the Nachtjagdgeschwadern (NJG, night fighter wings) were simply equipped with heavy fighters fitted with radar in the nose and a combination of front-firing and defensive weapons.
+Before the introduction of Schräge Musik in 1943, the Nachtjagdgeschwadern (NJG, night fighter wings) were equipped with heavy fighters fitted with radar in the nose and a combination of front-firing and defensive weapons.